Static website

 site/files into the bucket - Outputs: bucket name + CloudFront domain

 You can keep this as an evolution of your existing lib/stack.ts (or split it into lib/preview-site-stack.ts if you prefer).
+The important part is that the stack identity stays deterministic for each PR.

 Example (illustrative) stack body: